firebus/splunk-jira/README.md

 * changetime TIME_FIELD
    * Sets _time to the chosen field.
 If field does not contain a valid, returns 0 Epoch time
+   * _time defaults to created if changetime is not set
    * Compatible with issues, jqlquery, and batch commands.

+* fields [INTERNAL_FIELD_NAME,...]
+   * Limits the set of fields returned
+   * Takes a comma-separated list of internal field names.
+No extra spaces, we're too lazy to trim
+   * key and created are always returned

 #### Notes

 * The rest command can also be called with | jira.
+* Multi-value custom fields are not currently supported (I think we'll just return the first value)
+* This command doesn't work yet, but will by the time we merge the branch

 ### jirasoap (SOAP API - deprecated)